RezKashani/zigilfinder/README.md

 # Zigil Finder

-a C-style string literal ('Zigil') highlighter. strings wrapped in quotation (both single and double) 'Zigils' are being highlighted and shown in ruler. just like errors etc.
+a string literal ('Zigil') highlighter. strings wrapped in quotation (both single and double), template strings (using back-ticks) 'Zigils' are being highlighted and shown in ruler. just like errors etc.

 this helps the Internationalization process of your files when you want to replace hard coded strings with the output of your favorite i18n engine.
 ## Features